Tax Avoidance Schemes And Penalties

-- who therefore then remains involved in a tax avoidance scheme, then a penalty of up to £5,000 for each employee you fail to include in your end of year report may be imposed.
-Again, however, additional penalties of up to £600 a day may be imposed in respect of each employee if you continue to fail to disclose once the initial penalty imposed.
+- Who therefore then remains involved in a tax avoidance scheme, then a penalty of up to £5,000 for each employee you fail to include in your end of year report may be imposed.
+Again, however, additional penalties of up to £600 a day may be imposed in respect of each employee if you continue to fail to disclose once the initial penalty is imposed.

-If you’re a promoter you are liable to a penalty of up to £5,000 for each client to whom you fail to give the SRN.
-Further penalties of up to £600 a day per client may be imposed however, if the failure continues after the initial penalty has been imposed.
+If you’re a promoter, you are liable to a penalty of up to £5,000 for each client to whom you fail to give the SRN.
+Further penalties of up to £600 a day per client may be imposed, however, if the failure continues after the initial penalty has been imposed.

-If you’re a user of a tax avoidance scheme and you fail to report the SRN to HMRC you are liable to a penalty.
+If you’re a user of a tax avoidance scheme and fail to report the SRN to HMRC, you are liable to a penalty.
 The penalty is up to £5,000 the first time you fail to do this.
 Failing to report SRN risks a penalty of £7,500.
 Though if it is the third occasion, you, therefore, risk paying £10,000 for each failure.

 Penalties may also apply for non-compliance with other features of the DOTAS legislation.

 Companies who require support during the pandemic.
-Please read, ‘suggestions for companies during the pandemic’.
+Please read,’suggestions for companies during the pandemic’.